eraybasar/pesdk-docs/_guides/html5/v5/introduction/migration-guide.md

 }
 ```

-Update the React Version, It was was increased from `react@^15.0.0` to `react@^16.3.0`.
+Update the React nad React DOM Version, It was was increased from `^15.0.0` to `^16.3.0`.
 This allows us to rely on the Context API.
 It also needs to have a new peer dependency `styled-components@^4.4.0`

 ## Handling breaking changes
 ### Updating imports